codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 max-width="50%"
 %}

+{{site.data.callout.callout_tip}}
+To view different areas of the Build Tree, drag the mouse to pan horizontally or vertically.
+{{site.data.callout.end}}

 * **Build reference point**
   The selected build is the focal point to all linked builds.
 For easy identification, the selected build is tagged as **Current**.